Is there any connection between drinking water and weight loss? I know it may be hard for some to believe, but there is a definite connection.

 Depending on your level of activity, wait at least 30 minutes before drinking more.
 You can read more about drinking enough water daily to support weight loss.

 Of course, the link between drinking water and weight loss is only one aspect of any good weight management program.
-Consider these weight loss facts to help you reach your goals.

 Another great way to increase your hydration and lose weight is by juicing.
 Juicing allows your body to utilize more nutrients from foods while minimizing calories.
-Check out these juicing recipes.

 Water also has cleansing effects on the body.
 It can help flush wastes and toxins from the digestive tract.
-You can enhance these benefits by using natural cleansing products two to four times a year.
-I have used many different cleansing products over the years, and these are the gentlest and most effective.

 People with kidney conditions or other health issues where fluid intake must be limited should follow doctor's recommendations when dieting and/or before changing eating and drinking habits.